Demographics of Quebec: Churches

 The Basilica of Sainte-Anne-de-Beaupré.

 The oldest parish church in North America is the Cathedral-Basilica of Notre-Dame de Québec.
-Its construction began in 1647, when it was then known under the name Notre-Dame-de-la-Paix, and it was finished in 1664.
 Its first mass was celebrated by Father Vimont on December 24, 1650.
 This church obtained the status of cathedral in 1674, when François de Laval became archbishop of Quebec, and then the status of minor basilica in 1874.
-It was also rebuilt twice after the siege of Quebec in 1759 and the fire of 1922.
+It was rebuilt twice after the siege of Quebec in 1759 and a 1922 fire.

 The most frequented place of worship in Quebec is the Basilica of Sainte-Anne-de-Beaupré.
 This basilica welcomes millions of visitors each year, especially during the novena of Saint Anne, on July 26.
 The Sainte-Anne-de-Beaupré basilica is recognized for its numerous miracles, which is why thousands of crutches can be found at its entrance.

 Saint Joseph's Oratory is the largest place of worship in the world dedicated to Saint Joseph.
 Located beside Mount Royal, it is known for its 283 steps, which pilgrims come to climb on their knees every year, reciting a prayer on each of the steps.

 Many pilgrimages include places such as Saint Benedict Abbey, Sanctuaire Notre-Dame-du-Cap, Notre-Dame de Montréal Basilica, Marie-Reine-du-Monde de Montréal Basilica-Cathedral, Saint-Michel Basilica-Cathedral, Saint-Patrick's Basilica, etc.

-Another important place of worship in Quebec is the anglican Holy Trinity Cathedral, which was erected between 1800 and 1804.
-It was the first anglican cathedral built outside the British Isles.
+Another important place of worship in Quebec is the Anglican Holy Trinity Cathedral, which was erected between 1800 and 1804.
+It was the first Anglican cathedral built outside the British Isles.

-In August 2019, the Minister of Culture, Nathalie Roy, announced the allocation of $15 million to preserve the cultural heritage that the churches of Quebec embody, and $5 million for the requalification of places of worship.